Lou Reed: 1964–1970: Pickwick and the Velvet Underground

 The band soon came to the attention of Andy Warhol.
 One of Warhol's first contributions was to integrate them into the Exploding Plastic Inevitable.
 Warhol's associates inspired many of Reed's songs as he fell into a thriving, multifaceted artistic scene.
 Reed rarely gave an interview without paying homage to Warhol as a mentor.
 Warhol pushed the band to take on a chanteuse, the German former model and singer Nico.
 Despite his initial resistance, Reed wrote several songs for Nico to sing, and the two were briefly lovers.

 The Velvet Underground & Nico was released in March 1967 and peaked at No. 171 on the U.S. Billboard 200.
-Much later, Rolling Stone listed it as the 13th greatest album of all time; Brian Eno once stated that although few people bought the album, most of them were inspired to form their own bands.
+Much later, Rolling Stone listed it as the 13th greatest album of all time; musician Brian Eno once stated that although few people bought the album at the time of its release, most of those who did were inspired to form their own bands.
 Václav Havel credited the album, which he bought while visiting the U.S., with inspiring him to become president of Czechoslovakia.

 By the time the band recorded White Light/White Heat, Nico had quit the band and Warhol had been fired, both against Cale's wishes.
 Warhol's replacement as manager was Steve Sesnick.
-In September 1968, Cale left the band at Reed's behest.
-Morrison and Tucker were discomfited by Reed's tactics but continued with the band.
-Cale's replacement was Boston-based musician Doug Yule, who played bass guitar, keyboards and who would soon share lead vocal duties in the band with Reed.
+In September 1968, Reed told Morrison and Tucker that he would dissolve the band if they did not let him fire Cale; they agreed, and Reed had Morrison inform Cale of his firing.
+Morrison and Tucker were discomfited by Reed's tactics but remained in the band.
+Cale's replacement was Boston-based musician Doug Yule, who played bass guitar and keyboards and would soon share lead vocal duties with Reed.
 The band now took on a more pop-oriented sound and acted more as a vehicle for Reed to develop his songwriting craft.
 They released two studio albums with this lineup: 1969's The Velvet Underground and 1970's Loaded.
 Reed left the Velvet Underground in August 1970.
-The band disintegrated after Morrison and Tucker departed in 1971.
+The band disintegrated after Morrison and Tucker departed in 1971, and their final album Squeeze was almost entirely Yule's work.